 So what exactly makes Zuk Z2 unique in the mid-end smartphone market?
 Is it the power of Snapdragon 820 or the massive room that you get with 64 gigs of inbuilt storage?
-The device surely has got a lot on offer, but there have to some cutbacks to bring high-end specs into such a tempting price bracket.
-Well, no need to worry, we’ll let you know whether it is worthy for the price or not.
+The device surely has a lot on offer, but there must be some cutbacks to bring high-end specs into such a tempting price bracket.
+Well, no need to worry, we’ll let you know whether it is worthy of the price or not.

 Here’s what you’ll be getting with Lenovo Zuk Z2 coming to India:

 Design and Build Quality